SauerMard/RGF-as-enemy/RGF_OPFOR/README.txt

-This is v1.0 of the REF mod.
+This is v1.0.1 of the REF mod.
 Thank you for checking it out.

 Notes for this version:
--Initial release.
+-Small bug fix regarding AK74.

 Next version:
 -Desert variant.